stephanieyenyu/AMR_System/docs/metrics.md

 ### The 12.47% figure is a ceiling

-Some `*_failed` events are false negatives: the robot call succeeded, but response handling or a connection timeout recorded a failure.
-The logging was not instrumented finely enough to separate these from genuine failures, so the true rate is lower by an unquantified margin.
-The README states this alongside the number.
+Some `*_failed` events are false alarms: the robot call succeeds, but the response processing or connection timeout is logged as a failure.
+The logging is not granular enough to distinguish these false alarms from genuine failures; therefore, the actual failure rate is lower than the reported failure rate, the exact extent of which needs to be quantified.
+This is explained in the README file.

 Two further caveats: